-- Advanced Vehicles Technology and Autonomous Vehicles Ferris has a strong working relationship with major automotive manufacturers, service providers and the automotive aftermarket.
+- Advanced Vehicles Technology and Autonomous Vehicles

+Ferris has a strong working relationship with major automotive manufacturers, service providers and the automotive aftermarket.
 As the world of vehicular transit continues to evolve, Ferris' innovative programs will provide the education and support these industries need.
-Ferris State University received a significant grant from MEDC in this area. - f) Economic development impact of current/future programs:
+Last year, Ferris State University received a significant grant from MEDC in this area.

-- As a career-oriented University, Ferris serves as a major driver of the economy in West Michigan and throughout the state.
+- f) Economic development impact of current/future programs: - As a career-oriented University, Ferris serves as a major driver of the economy in

+West Michigan and throughout the state.
 Programs in health professions provide numerous opportunities for employment and support the growing field of healthcare.
 In the last five years, the University has started master's level programs in Health Administration and Public Health.
-In addition to professional doctoral programs in Pharmacy and Optometry, Ferris launched a Doctorate in Nursing Practice in August 2017. - Each of the technical programs previously mentioned represents areas of present and future economic growth.
-Ferris' hands-on engineering programs - Architecture and Facilities Management; Automotive Technology; Computer Networks and Systems; Construction Management; Electrical/Electronics Technology; Heating, Ventilation, Air Conditioning and Refrigeration; Heavy Equipment Technology; Industrial Technology and Management; Manufacturing; Mechanical Technology; Plastics; Product Design Technology; Quality Technology; Rubber Engineering Technology; Surveying; and Welding Engineering Technology provide technical fields for new professionals, and opportunities for retraining and upskilling for current professionals. - Ferris' educational leadership in charter schools, teacher preparation, and a doctorate in Community College Leadership continues to provide the resources needed to develop the educated workforce for a knowledge-based, technological economy. - The Ferris State University process of Academic Program Review and new academic program development is a national leader in best practice.
+In addition to professional doctoral programs in Pharmacy and Optometry, Ferris launched a Doctorate in Nursing Practice in August 2017.

+- Each of the technical programs previously mentioned represents areas of present and future economic growth.
+Ferris' hands-on engineering programs - Architecture and Facilities Management; Automotive Technology; Computer Networks and Systems; Construction Management; Electronics and Automation Engineering Technology; Heating, Ventilation, Air Conditioning and Refrigeration; Heavy Equipment Technology; Industrial Technology and Management; Manufacturing; Mechanical Technology; Plastics; Product Design Technology; Quality Technology; Rubber Engineering Technology; Surveying; and Welding Engineering Technology provide technical fields for new professionals, and opportunities for retraining and upskilling for current professionals. - Ferris' educational leadership in charter schools, teacher preparation, and a doctorate in Community College Leadership continues to provide the resources needed to develop the educated workforce for a knowledge-based, technological economy. - The Ferris State University process of Academic Program Review and new academic program development is a national leader in best practice.
 Ferris faculty are committed to developing new programs to support developing trends and needs.
-The nimbleness of these academic initiatives created 28 new academic programs in the past six years.
-At the same time, elimination of an equal or greater number of academic programs has occurred.
+The nimbleness of these academic initiatives created 31 new academic programs in the past seven years.